 The Late Payment Penalty Charge is established by us, subject to ERISA's restriction that the penalty not exceed 100 percent of the unpaid premium amount.
-The penalty is a percentage of the unpaid amount for each month (or portion of a month) it remains unpaid.
+Subject to this cap, the penalty is a percentage of the unpaid amount for each month (or portion of a month) it remains unpaid with a minimum penalty of \$25.
 The monthly rate is higher or lower depending on whether the premium underpayment is "self-corrected."
-The penalty rate is 1% of the late premium payment per month if the late payment is made on or before the date when the PBGC issues a written notification indicating that there is or may be a premium delinquency (e.g., a statement of account (premium invoice), a past-due-filing notice, or a letter initiating an audit).
-A penalty rate of 5% per month applies to payments made after the PBGC notification date.
+The penalty rate is 1 percent of the late premium payment per month if the late payment is made on or before the date when the PBGC issues a written notification indicating that there is or may be a premium delinquency (e.g., a statement of account (premium invoice), a past-due-filing notice, or a letter initiating an audit).
+A penalty rate of 5 percent per month applies to payments made after the PBGC notification date.